joosthub/pytorch-nlp-tutorial-sf2017/docs/environment_setup.rst

 ^^^^^^^^^^^^^^^^^^^

 There are instructions on http://pytorch.org which detail how to install it.
-If you have been following along so far and have anaconda installed with CUDA enabled, you can simply do:
+If you have been following along so far and have Anaconda installed with CUDA enabled, you can simply do:

 .. code-block:: bash